 Related: You can also use the Uber app to get an Uber fare estimate

 - Head to the Lyft cities page

 - Find your city and click on it

-- Enter your pick-up and drop-off location into the fare estimator and click Get Estimate
+- Enter your pickup and drop-off locations into the fare estimator and click Get Estimate

 Not sure if you understand how Lyft comes up with the estimate?
 Explanation below!
 Let’s go.